Ahana0608/Clock-with-Hands/README.md

 # Clock-with-Hands
-Clock with hands using HTML, CSS and JS for Beginners
+Clock with hands using pure HTML, CSS and JavaScript for Beginners